vinceafuture/mRing-multimodal-smart-ring-for-hci/README.md

 **mRing**: thumb-worn multimodal smart Ring for mid-air HCI.

-mRing, a smart ring worn on the thumb, is designed to support multimodal mid-air interactions with Computers/TV/Phone/AI/Robots.
-It capture micro touch gestures between thumb and other four fingers and interpret them to GUI operation or inputs.
-Users can use it to replace mouse&keyboard or remote control, to control voice input and circle selection, and also for intuitive manipulation of robots and smart home systems.
+It captures micro touch gestures between thumb and other four fingers and interpret them to GUI operation or inputs, and use a camera to capture screen and calculates thumb pointing point as cursor location. you can use it as a alternative to mouse&keyboard or remote control, also a new way to control voice input and circle selection. it can also be used for intuitive manipulation of robots and smart home systems.

 ![mRing real](images/ring-thumb-small.png).